Indian weddings are widely reputed for their wildness and colourfulness. What I experienced in Mumbai did nothing to diminish that reputation!

 Friday morning at approx 9am.
 Still in bed, comfortably asleep as the first event didn’t start until 12.
 Or so I thought..

 I woke up to the familiar sound of my phone: and Deepak wanting me to come early for the more traditional, family part of the wedding cermony.
 My boss Hogne, who had flown in during that night was staying at the same hotel.
-As we linked up in the lobby, it turned out we had interpreted the dress code slightly differently: I was wearing a suit and a tie, he had a t-shirt and jeans!
+As we linked up in the lobby, it turned out we had interpreted the dress code slightly differently: I was in a suit and a tie, he wore a t-shirt and jeans!

 Some of those quick Indian breakfast bitings that I quickly learnt to appreciate, but whose names I can never remember, were being served as we arrived at the venue (thank God!).
 We were then taken upstairs, where Deepak was being prepared for the ceremony.